-Superproperty of: E7 Activity.P32 used general technique (was technique of): E55 Type Quantification: many to many (0,n:0,n)

-Scope note: This property defines the kind of objects used in an E7 Activity, when the specific instance is either unknown or not of interest, such as use of "a hammer".
+Superproperty of: E7 Activity.
+P32 used general technique (was technique of): E55 Type when the specific instance is either unknown or not of interest, such as use of "a hammer".

-• at the Battle of Agincourt (E7), the English archers used object of type long bow (E55)
+Scope note: This property defines the kind of object(s) an instance of E55 Type, used in an instance of E7 Activity, at the Battle of Agincourt (E7), the English archers used object of type long bow (E55)